viveknair/findings/README.md

+> When you feel it, you know.
+The feature makes you smile when you use it.
+It fits right in, like it was always meant to be there.
+You want to use it again.
+You want to tell people about it.

 > “Hope” is the thing with feathers.
 That perches in the soul.
 And sings the tune without the words.
 And never stops - at all.

 > It is so good for the soul to be in NYC. it is good for you to be forcibly ejected from the story you are telling yourself about your own life.